JaredCaprio/Learn-to-code-JS/1.Beginner-Concepts/6-Functions.md

 // will print hello three times
 ```

 A function is a way to write a block of code once, and use it everywhere.

-to write a function, start with the function keyword, followed by the name
+To write a function, start with the function keyword, followed by the name

 in this case, the name is "myFunction"